How to complain about care to your local council

 What if I’m unhappy with the outcome of my complaint?

 Your views and wishes should be respected and you should be treated with dignity at all times.
 If you’re unhappy with the outcome of the complaints procedure carried out by your local council, you can go to the Local Government and Social Care Ombudsman.

 If you fund your own care and you need to make a complaint, contact the Ombudsman and ask about its independent complaints review service.

-What should I do if I’ve been mistreated?
+What should I do if I'm concerned about abuse or neglect?

 If you experience any kind of mistreatment by someone who is caring for you, contact your local council.
 They have a duty to follow up concerns.

 You can also contact Age UK Advice on 0800 169 65 65 or call the Action on Elder Abuse confidential helpline to discuss the situation.